omkarbabar1234/soc-soar-automation-lab/attack-scenarios/initial-access-ssh/README.md

 ---
 ## 🧪 Attack Simulation
-- An attacker attempts multiple SSH login attempts using different username and password combinations.
+- A VMware-based lab was set up with **Kali Linux (attacker)** and **Ubuntu Linux (target).**
+- From the Kali Linux machine, an SSH brute-force attack was launched against the Ubuntu server using Hydra.
-- Repeated authentication failures are generated in the Linux SSH logs.
+- Multiple failed SSH authentication attempts were generated in a short time window.
-- A successful SSH login is achieved after several failed attempts, indicating a brute-force attack.
+- A successful SSH login occurred after repeated attempts, simulating unauthorized initial access.

 ---
 ## 🔍 Detection Logic
-- The SIEM monitors Linux authentication logs (`/var/log/auth.log`).
+- The Ubuntu system generates authentication logs in `/var/log/auth.log`.
 - Multiple failed SSH login attempts from the same source IP are detected within a short time window.
-- A correlation rule flags the activity as a potential SSH brute-force attack.
+- The SIEM parses SSH failure events and identifies a brute-force pattern based on frequency and repetition.
-- The alert is enriched with source IP, username, and timestamp details.
+- Once the threshold is crossed, an SSH brute-force alert is generated with source IP, targeted user, and timestamps.

 ---
 ## 🤖 Automated Response